 The primary function of the TRI is to provide information about potential chemical releases and environmental waste generated and managed by local facilities.
 Only facilities that meet certain criteria must report.
 If you are unsure if your company or facility needs to report, there is a TRI Threshold Screening Tool available on the U.S. EPA website to help determine if the report is required for your industry.

 TRI includes information about:

-For more information about the Toxics Release Inventory, call (800) 988-7901.
+For more information about the Toxics Release Inventory, call the Compliance and Technical Assistance Program toll-free at (800) 988-7901.